Sales of new cars sink to lowest level in three decades

 The UK has reclaimed its position as Europe’s second largest new car market behind Germany after being overtaken by France in recent years.

-Battery electric new cars took a market share of around 17% in 2022, surpassing diesel for the first time to become the second most popular powertrain after petrol.
+Battery electric new cars took a market share of 16.6% in 2022, surpassing diesel for the first time to become the second most popular powertrain after petrol.

 Although that was a record high, it represents a smaller year-on-year rise compared with the previous 12 months.